Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 TAP Air Portugal, the Portuguese flag-carrier, permits small pets to fly both in the cabin and in the hold.
-In the cabin there is a maximum weight of 8kg, including carrier, which can have maximum dimensions of 40 x 33 x 17cm.
-(Note the smaller than usual height.)
+In the cabin there is a maximum weight of 8kg, including carrier, which can have maximum dimensions of 45 x 30 x 23cm.
+(Note the increased height from the previous maximum of 17cm.)

 Click here for more details.